s2k/s2k/README.md

   they have experiences & observed during the COVID-19 pandemic.
 Get it.
 It's free! 🙂
 - I'm a [Cucumber](https://github.com/cucumber) committer. 🥒
 - I'm also a mentor at [First Ruby Friend](https://firstrubyfriend.org)
-- 💬 Ask me about *Ruby, software testing, oceanography, physics.
+- 💬 Ask me about *Ruby, software testing, oceanography, physics, or open water swimming .
 I'll answer best I can.*
 - 📄 About my work – including a 'traditional' (and not particularly exciting) CV in form of a PDF file, the first part is much more interesting, because it's more about how I work; [https://seasidetesting.com/work-with-me](https://seasidetesting.com/work-with-me)
-- ⚡ Fun fact *I started winter swimming in the North Sea in late 2020.
+- ⚡ Fun fact: *I started winter swimming in the North Sea in late 2020.
 It's fun. 🌊🏊🏻‍♂️🌊*

 ## 📫 How to reach me: